-As all world is known about the 2019 Novel Coronavirus (COVID – 19) and here is one question Is Nepal is safe from Novel Coronavirus?
-2019 Novel Corona Virus firstly diagnosed in the Wuhan State of China.
+As the world is known about the 2019 Novel Coronavirus (COVID – 19) and here is one question Is Nepal safe from Novel Coronavirus?
+2019 Novel Corona Virus was firstly diagnosed in the Wuhan State of China.
 The outburst of this novel, Wuhan coronavirus, affected many countries worldwide.
 Its effect in Nepal is also witnessed with the outbreak of this virus.
-February 18th, 2020, it hasn’t made a severe impact or death toll in Nepal.
+February 18th, 2020, hasn’t made a severe impact on the death toll in Nepal.

 Coronavirus is said to have emerged from the Wuhan state of China.
 Nepal has not been affected by the coronavirus until this time.
 China is the neighbor of Nepal.
 This big rule nation’s power all over the world is unquestionably the primary concern.
 However, the whole of Nepal is entirely safe to visit as Nepal is dedicating its Visit Nepal 2020.
-Because of the virus, Nepal got an impact on this campaign many tourist arrivals from China, but now it is stopped at a very extend.
-The National Health Public Laboratory is working with many health agencies and organizations for accurate diagnose of corona Virus Nepal’s health regularity is facing stress to cope with the circumstances.
-But Nepal is safe in terms of fatality, and the diagnosed person appears today’s date.
+Because of the virus, Nepal got an impact on this campaign many tourist arrivals from China, but now it is stopped to a very extent.
+The National Health Public Laboratory is working with many health agencies and organizations to accurately diagnose the corona Virus Nepal’s health regularity is facing stress to cope with the circumstances.
+But Nepal is safe in terms of fatality, and the diagnosed person appears today.

 The thread of coronavirus in Nepal?